-- As contestants gather around the class table to be judged, each must face away from the table keeping his/her back to the table until instructed by the timer to start judging. - Each group will get seven (7) minutes to judge each class.
-A two minute warning will be given prior to time.
-At the end of the seven minutes, participants should face away from the table. - One minute is allowed for each group to rotate to the next class. - To indicate the ranking of items in each class, contestants should very carefully fill in the appropriate bubble which appears next to the appropriate placing on the Scantron.
+- As contestants gather around the class table to be judged, each must face away from the table keeping his/her back to the table until instructed by the timer to start judging. - Contestants will have seven minutes to judge a class.
+A two-minute warning will be given prior to time.
+At the end of seven minutes, participants will no longer be able to see the class they were working on. - One minute is allowed between classes. - To indicate the ranking of items in each class, contestants should very carefully fill in the appropriate bubble which appears next to the appropriate placing on the Scantron.
 No Scantrons will be returned for corrections to be made and/or if the Scantron is completed incorrectly. - Contestants may handle products in each judging class unless announced otherwise.
 However, the products must be handled carefully so that the quality will not be changed or the labels removed. - No talking is permitted, and contestants may not leave the room while the contest is in progress.
 Contestants will be given one warning for talking.
 Thereafter, points will be deducted from the placing score, two (2) points for each reprimand.